 echo 'this is me' > myfile.txt

-This creates a file named myfile.txt containing this is me.
+This command just creates a text file named myfile.txt with the contents "this is me".

 Your output should be a random mix of numbers and letters -- this is a SHA-1 checksum hash.
-If you're not familiar with SHA-1, you can read more here.
+If you're not familiar with SHA-1, it's worth investigating what it is and how it's used.

 Next, copy your SHA-1, and run the following command:

-You should see "this is me", the contents of your file that was created.
+You should see "this is me", the contents of the text file that you created earlier.
 Cool!
-This is how content-addressable Git objects work; you can think of it as a key-value store where the key is the SHA-1, and the value is the contents.
+This is how content-addressable Git objects work.
+You can think of it as a key-value store where the key is the SHA-1, and the value is the contents of the file.

-Let's write some new content to our original file:
+Next, let's dig deeper into how git works and write some new content to our original file by running:

 echo 'this is not me' > myfile.txt